jasonmeurer/awsCrossZoneHA/README.md

 5. Hit the "Send Test Log" button.
 6. A dialog will open with Test Results Successfully Sent.

-Access the Monitor Tab of the firewall and verify that an HTTP request has been received from either of the Lambda endpoints and successfully NATed to checkip.amazonaws.com.
+Access the Monitor Tab of the firewall and verify that an HTTP request has been received from either of the Lambda endpoints and successfully NATed to checkip.amazonaws.com for dual nic and to a loopback with a management profile for dual nic.

 Access CloudWatch in the AWS console.
 Select Logs and then Log Groups.
 Open the stream /aws/lambda/<function_name>.
 You can now observe the output of the Path check along with which routes and route tables were modified.